Aerocqt/oneui-lockscreen-font-ext/README.md

 </p>

   ### 😵 Statement
-I normally WON'T make any stuff related to iOS Theme Reason of OPPO Big Clock Sans is available because iOS Release the "Long Clock Style" Before Android (HyperOS) So it is considered as a Android style from me
+- I WON'T make any stuff related to iOS Theme
+- Reason of OPPO Big Clock Sans is available because iOS Release the "Long Clock Style" Before Android (HyperOS) So it is considered as a Android style from me

   ### ℹ️ Fonts available now [Credits]